UK's first CO2 storage round attracts bids from 19 companies

 Applications closed on Sept.
 13, with awards expected to be made early next year, and the first injection of CO2 coming in four-to-six, NSTA said.

-(Reporting by Nina Chestney Additional reporting by Nerijus Adomaitis in Oslo Editing by Mark Potter)
+(Reporting by Nina Chestney Additional reporting by Nerijus Adomaitis in Oslo; Editing by Mark Potter and Emelia Sithole-Matarise)

 ((nerijus.adomaitis@thomsonreuters.com; +47 9027 6699; Reuters Messaging: nerijus.adomaitis.thomsonreuters@reuters.net))